 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Tar Removal Basics

 Vehicle System: Exterior and paint

 In the context of our roadways, tar is a black substance composed of a mixture of asphalt and water.
 Construction crews use the tar mixture to patch holes and cracks in the road surface, and due to its texture, it can be easily picked up by car tires and end up on paint, bumpers, and inside wheel wells.
 Beyond being an eyesore, tar can cause damage to your car’s paint through scratching or discoloration if left on too long.
 Additionally, tar can stiffen on tires and reduce performance.

 Working on your car can be dangerous and messy, so here’s exactly what you’ll need to ensure you don’t die, get maimed, or lose a finger and that you keep your jeans, shirt, and skin spotless—hopefully.

-Everything You’ll Need to Remove Tar From a Car
+Everything You’ll Need to Remove Tar

 We’re not psychic, nor are we snooping through your toolbox or garage, so here’s exactly what you’ll need to get the job done.